rooftop-media/ktty/modules/Ribbon/README.md

 A JS config for the parent element, and an array of configs for the children.

 Each element in the array of child JS config objects may have:
  - 1 . thru 16 .
-Any options that would work for box_style( config )
+Any options that would work for box( config )
  - 17 .  position:    "box" | "inline" | "absolute" | "relative"
  - 18 .  top:         `<int>`sp | `int`vh
  - 19 .  right:       `<int>`sp | `int`vw